 The pentacle is one of the ancient protection symbols of the Wiccan religion.
 It is made of the pentagram enclosed in the circle.
 The circle surrounding the star symbolizes the connection and mutual relationship between the elements.
 It is also believed to evoke the aura or energy field that surrounds the body.

-Contemporary pagans believe that the five points of the star represent the four elements which are fire, water, air and earth and the fifth element of “spirit or self.”
+Contemporary pagans believe that the five points of the star represent the four elements.
+They are fire, water, air and earth and the fifth element of “spirit or self.”

-The five points are also believed to represent the five wounds of Christ while the Circle of Power cast a spell of protection.
+The five points represent the five wounds of Christ while the Circle of Power cast a spell of protection.
 It is one of the most potent symbols of protection from evil energies and attacks from spirits and demons.
-This symbol is commonly used in designs, especially jewelry.
+This symbol is in designs, especially jewelry.